HireAbo/awesome-interview-questions-5000-jobs/Library and Information Science/Information Management/Data Manager.md

 Welcome to the Data Manager Interview Preparation !
 This resource is designed to help you ace your Data Manager interviews with confidence.

+Library and Information Science (LIS) is an interdisciplinary field that focuses on the organization, retrieval, and management of information in various formats.
+Within LIS, Information Management is a specialized area that deals with the strategic planning, implementation, and control of information resources to meet organizational goals.
+One crucial role within Information Management is that of a Data Manager.
+A Data Manager is responsible for overseeing the collection, storage, and analysis of data to ensure its accuracy, security, and accessibility.
+They develop and maintain data management policies, procedures, and systems, collaborate with stakeholders to identify data needs, and work towards improving data quality and integrity.
+A successful Data Manager possesses strong analytical skills, attention to detail, and a deep understanding of information systems and technology.

 ## 🚀 Overview

 Whether you're a seasoned Data Manager or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Data Manager interviews to help you prepare and succeed.